Photosprouts Photography Workshops

 • Can I use my own equipment?

-• A mirrorless camera is provided in the Intermediate Workshops, but I already own a DSLR camera, will I still be able to learn how to fully utilize it?
+• I own a DSLR camera, can I still be able to utilize if after the class?

-There are only 5 core settings that you need to know to shoot on any cameras, including a DSLR or a mirrorless one.
+There are only 5 core and universal settings that you need to know to shoot on any cameras, including mirrorless and DSLR cameras.

 • What's the difference between a DSLR and a mirrorless camera?